aha-app/aha-services/docs/rally.md

 * Only the name, description and attachments of features and requirements are sent.
 * Releases in Aha! will created releases in Rally.
 * When requirements are sent to Rally they will be scheduled in the release that they belong to.
+* Changes in Rally will be immediately reflected in Aha! via the webhook.
+Aha! will automatically install the necessary webhook when the integration is configured.

 ## Configuration